 To reduce loss or theft of company property, the following applies:

-If a system is not in use for an extended period of time it should be moved to a secure area with restricted access
+If a system is not in use for an extended period of time it should be moved to a secure area with restricted access.

 Mobile devices: refer to the company's Mobile Device Policy for guidance.